marcou-andrew/CX4640Project/README.md

 Again, division is just as simple.
 The only difference lies in the operation that is carried out between exponents (subtract them) and mantissa (divide them accordingly).
 ## Errors in Floating-Point: How they grow and how to prevent them
 Errors happen very frequently when dealing with floating-point arithmetic.
 They can show up for many reasons but can be catastrophic to a code.
+As an expression continues, many errors can compound on each other, leading to an incredibly inaccurate result.
 Listed below are common errors found in each operation.
 - For any case, the exponent of the result could be too large to be represented, thus failing
 - Arbitrarily large values are often harder to represent than arbitrarily small values, as those small values are essentially zero
 - Approximation errors in converting decimal to binary will always produce error